-- Look for missing, shifted, cracked or broken leaf springs. - Look for broken or distorted coil springs. - If vehicle is equipped with torsion bars, torque arms or other types of suspension components, check that they are not damaged and are mounted securely.
+Look for missing, shifted, cracked, or broken leaf springs.

+Look for broken or distorted coil springs.

+If vehicle is equipped with torsion bars, torque arms, or other types of suspension components, check that they are not damaged and are mounted securely.

-- Air ride suspension should be checked for damage and leaks. - Check air bag mounts.
+Air ride suspension should be checked for damage and leaks.